Parole Officer vs. Probation Officer: Which One Is Right for You?

-Parole vs. Probation: The functional differences
+Parole vs. probation: The functional differences

-Probation is a sentence normally reserved for those who have committed non-violent offenses, according to Carlin.
-A judge will opt for a probation sentence if he or she believes the perpetrator would benefit more from working or going to school rather than sitting in a jail cell.
+“Probation is generally a sentence given in lieu of jail or prison,” Pogatshnik says.
+Probation is normally reserved for people who have committed nonviolent offenses.
+A judge will opt for a probation sentence if he or she believes the perpetrator can benefit and recover by working or going to school.

 What does a parole officer do?